ridesharingppsn2026/ridesharingppsn2026/README.md

-# Title
+## Title

 This repository contains the implementation, benchmark instances, and experimental data for the paper:

-> **"Landscape-Aware Meta-Learning for Multi-objective Ridesharing Optimization"**
+> **"Static vs Landscape Meta-Feature in Multi-Objective Ridesharing Optimization "**

 ## 📄 Abstract
 Ridesharing optimization has attracted increasing attention due to its potential to improve urban mobility through shared transportation.
-Recent ridesharing models incorporate reward collection, enhancing practical applicability and motivating multi-objective formulations.
-Although multi-objective evolutionary metaheuristics are effective, their performance varies significantly across instances due to underlying landscape heterogeneity.
-While landscape-aware meta-learning has shown strong results in single-objective settings, its application to real-world multi-objective ridesharing remains largely unexplored.
-This paper proposes a landscape-aware meta-learning approach to predict the performance of multi-objective metaheuristics for a ridesharing problem with rewards.
-The proposed approach extracts Pareto-based landscape metafeatures using neighborhood-based techniques and trains a multi-output Random Forest model to estimate algorithm performance under different quality indicators.
-Experiments examine the performance of metaheuristics, the influence of sampling configurations on meta-feature values, and the effectiveness of the meta-learning model for algorithm selection.
-The results show that the proposed approach consistently outperforms the baseline that applies a single algorithm uniformly across all instances.
+Recent ridesharing models incorporate reward collection, motivating multi-objective formulations.
+Although multi-objective evolutionary metaheuristics are effective, their performance varies significantly across instances’ characteristics.
+While meta-learning has shown strong results for algorithm selection, the role of static and landscape metafeatures in multi-objective ridesharing remains underexplored.
+This paper investigates the impact of different meta-feature groups on algorithm selection in a ridesharing problem with rewards, explicitly comparing static-only, landscape-only, and combined meta-features.
+We construct 122 datasets using different sampling configurations from 252 instances.
+A multi-output Random Forest model is trained to predict metaheuristic performance under two quality indicators.
+Experiments examine the performance of metaheuristics, the influence of sampling configurations on meta-feature values, and meta-learning performance for each meta-feature group.
+Results show that landscape-only features yield limited predictive performance, while static features are more informative, and their combination leads to improved accuracy and consistently outperforms a single-algorithm baseline.

 ## 📂 Repository Structure
 ```